e-picas/bash-library/MANPAGE.md

 for Bash scripts facilities.
 To use the library, just include its source file using:
 `source path/to/piwi-bash-library.sh` and call its methods.

-The library is NOT a script doing some work itself ; it is just a library.
-So running it directly may not do anything.
+The library is NOT a script doing some work itself except dealing with a copy of the library ; it is just a library.
 This manual explains the library itself, its options and usage methods but you MAY keep in mind that the final manual page to read is the one of the real script you will call, using the tools of the library to build its own work.
+See the "Interface" section of this manual for informations about the library interface (when calling it directly).

 The following features are available using the library: